CPSSD/cerberus/CONTRIBUTING.md

 ## Merging ##
 Before merging a branch into develop, all commits should be sqaushed to keep the history clean.
-This can be done using the merge and squash feature on github or the commits can be squashed locally.
+This should be done locally as the squash feature on github uses a fast forward merge.

 ## Version Numbering ##